kaviarjs/core/DOCUMENTATION.md

   viewUserProfile(profileId, { userId });
 } catch (e) {
   if (e instanceof UserNotAuthorizedException) {
-    // Do something, send an email!
+    // Do something
-  }
+    // You can access: e.message to see the compiled message + optionally prefixed with the code }
 }
 ```